sohailsomani/soso-state/README.md

 ## Main Features

 * Intuitive (hopefully) syntax
-* Composable state and model behavior
+* Compose state and model behaviour
 * Potentially as efficient, if not more efficient than hand-written code, with fewer bugs and way less code
 * Sensible default behaviour